|

 lobe-like deformations on the opposite sides of wavefront.
 Only the central spot of the wavefront is

-nearly spherical, focusing at the point of highest intensity Fb
+nearly spherical, focusing at the point which is the center of a

 of aberration.
-RMS spot radius is the smallest when calculated at the PSF centroid C,
+The RMS spot radius is the smallest when calculated at the PSF centroid C,

 relative to the Airy disc - increase, best focus location shifts

-wavefront deformation follows a simple, elegant symmetry.
+wavefront deformation follows simple, elegant symmetry.
 As illustrated on

-every zone at the pupil focuses not into a point, but into a circle of
+every zone in the pupil focuses not into a point, but into a circle of

 the diameter